jschuh/klipper-macros/README.md

   implement the heater scaling described above.

-***Heater Scaling Note:** Both `SET_HEATER_TEMPERATURE` and `TEMPERATURE_WAIT` are not overriden and will not.
-This means that heater scaling adjustements made in clients like Mainsail and Fluidd will not be scaled (because the alternative approach seemed to confusing).
+***Heater Scaling Note:** Both `SET_HEATER_TEMPERATURE` and `TEMPERATURE_WAIT` are **not** overriden and will not scale values.
+This means that heater scaling adjustments made in clients like Mainsail and Fluidd will not be scaled (because that seemed like the clearest behavior).
+The [custom LCD menus]](#lcd-menus) will also replace the temperature controls with non-scaling versions.
+If you use the stock menus you'll get scaled values.*

 ### Layer Triggers